Q: What is biodegradable sunscreen & soap?

 A good source for product information is http://www.ewg.org/2013sunscreen/

-A: You may find some brands on-line through various sources such as Amazon, at your local health food store, and some outdoor gear stores.
+A: The Reef-safe products are unfortunately not easy to find in Belize, we suggest purchasing them from home in advance.
+You may find some brands on-line through various sources such as Amazon, at your local health food store, and some outdoor gear stores.
 We have provided a few links below: